IBM/microservices-traffic-management-using-istio/README.md

 ![productpage](images/black.png)
 ![productpage](images/red.png)

-## 3. Traffic flow management using Istio Pilot - Modify service routes
+## 2. Traffic flow management using Istio Pilot - Modify service routes

 In this section, Istio will be configured to dynamically modify the network traffic between some of the components of our application.
 In this case we have 2 versions of the “reviews” component (v1 and v2) but we don’t want to replace review-v1 with review-v2 immediately.
 In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
 This is often referred to as “canary testing”.

 There are multiple ways in which we can control this routing.
 It can be based on which user is accessing it, or certain percentage of the traffic can be configured to flow to one version etc.

 This step shows you how to configure where you want your service requests to go based on weights and HTTP Headers.You would need to be in the root directory of the Istio release you have downloaded on the Prerequisites section.

-> If you are having trouble executing `istioctl create` and getting a connection timeout, please use port forwarding as mentioned [here](#port-forwarding-the-istio-pilot)

 * Set Default Routes to `reviews-v1` for all microservices